 I myself have been guilty of believing in some of these.
 These are simply myths and understanding them will make your PMP journey clearer and smoother.

-Some of PMP aspirants have taken just 2 weeks to begin the study and pass the exam, and some have taken years before finally appearing for their PMP exam.
+Some PMP aspirants have taken just 2 weeks to begin the study and pass the exam, and some have taken years before finally appearing for their PMP exam.
 It took me about 2.5 yrs after ‘deciding’ to take the exam.
-With some smart planning it is definitely possible to pass PMP within 4-week timeframe.
+With some smart planning, it is definitely possible to pass PMP within a 4-week timeframe.